-- Accepted participants generally matriculate with a cumulative GPA of 3.0.
-All candidates with a 2.75 GPA average and above are encouraged to apply.
+- Contingently accepted applicants generally matriculate with a cumulative GPA of 3.0 or higher.
+All candidates with a 2.75 GPA and above are encouraged to apply.

-- Eligible students must seek their adviser's approval to ensure that the courses offered abroad help the student fulfill all graduation requirements.
+- All eligible applicants must seek their advisor's approval to ensure that the courses offered abroad help the student fulfill all graduation requirements.
 All students are required to take a full load of 5 three-credit courses while abroad.

 - Students who are on disciplinary probation or who have a history of serious disciplinary problems are not eligible for consideration.

 - Successful completion of a one-on-one interview with the program's faculty director

 - Submission of one letter of recommendation from a Loyola faculty member, staff member or coach.

 - Attendance at all mandatory meetings and orientation sessions.

 - A disciplinary record that meets the standards set forth by Student Life and the Office of International Programs.